tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 ### Sleep

-I've never had a problem getting good sleep, for which I'm thankful.
+If I don't sleep well, I'm useless the next day.
+Some people burn the midnight oil again and again without problems (or so they think), but I'm not one of them.
+For this reason, I've always prioritized sleep.
+It's key to staying fit.

 But for those of you who aren't making sleep a priority, definitely do that.
+Failing to sleep well will make you hungrier and less able to resist foods that are bad for you.
+You're more likely to make poor health decisions overall while sleep deprived.
+And, it should go without saying, missing sleep is just plain bad for you.
+Over the long term, not getting enough sleep is linked to neurological decline.

 [Why We Sleep](https://amzn.to/3e4vqCy) is a good starting point for learning more about sleep, it's function, and how to improve it.
 Getting adequate amounts of quality sleep is foundational to physical fitness.

 ### Mindset